RoboJackets/robocup-software/docs/source/tutorial.rst

 .. note::

    <commit msg> should be a present-tense description of what you've changed.
 In
-   this case, "change to 4 wallers" is fine.
+   this case, "double wall spacing" is fine.

    Without the -m flag, git commit will open a nano (or whatever your default text editor is set to) and ask you to type in